United Nations Convention on Contracts for the International Sale of Goods: Differences with country legislation relating to the sale of goods

 Depending on the country, the CISG can represent a small or significant departure from local legislation relating to the sale of goods, and in this can provide important benefits to companies from one contracting state that import goods into other states that have ratified the CISG.

 Differences with U.S. legislation (the UCC)

 In the U.S., all 50 states have, to varying degrees, adopted common legislation referred to as the Uniform Commercial Code ("UCC").
 UCC Articles 1 (General Provisions) and 2 (Sales) are generally similar to the CISG.
 However, the UCC differs from the CISG in some respects, such as the following areas that tend to reflect more general aspects of the U.S. legal system:

-A detailed comparison chart has been prepared by Dr. Gizem Alper of the Institute of International Commercial Law at Pace Law School.